Technigo/project-labyrinth/code/README.md

 When the main functionalities were in place we added styling.
 We've used styled components for this project.
 We've also used Lottie for our loading effect and for some animation.

 If we had more time we would have worked more on styling, and tried to reach more of the stretch-goals as displaying a history of all the actions a player has taken.

-## View it live

-Link to deployed app: